Theory and ExamplesIn Exercises 53 and 54, show that the function... | Channels for Pearson+

 1

-First, identify the natural domain of the function y = x¹¹ + x³ + x − 5.
-Since this is a polynomial function, its domain is all real numbers, ℝ.
+Identify the natural domain of the function y = 3x + tan(x).
+The function tan(x) is undefined at odd multiples of π/2, so the natural domain is all real numbers except x = (2n+1)π/2, where n is an integer.

+Consider the behavior of the function as x approaches the points where tan(x) is undefined.
+As x approaches (2n+1)π/2 from the left, tan(x) approaches negative infinity, and from the right, tan(x) approaches positive infinity.
+This indicates that the function y = 3x + tan(x) has vertical asymptotes at these points.

 Verified video answer for a similar problem: